 8. Thou shalt not steal heavily from other fanfic writers.
 Of course, there's no legal recourse possible, as we're all technically stealing from Rumiko Takahashi in the first place.
 However, you should still respect your fellow writers.
 Don't rip off major plot elements, large chunks of text, or other major ideas and call it your own work.
 If you want to "borrow" a minor idea, or make a reference or tribute to someone else's story, then give credit where credit is due.

 9. Thou shalt not bear false witness by encouraging fanon misconceptions.
 Kuno has never accused Ranma of sorcery in the manga (and only once in the English dub of the animé).
 The Amazons do not consider Ranma and Shampoo already married.
 Shampoo's signature weapons are called chui, not bonbori.
 The flooding of Jusenkyo during the Saffron Arc was only temporary.
 Akane does not always use a mallet as her blunt weapon of choice.
 Ranma's cursed form is not identical to the girl who drowned at Jusenkyo to become the template of the Nyannichuan.
-Ranma has fought plenty of girls (Shampoo, Cologne, Kodachi, Azusa, Mariko, Pink, Link, Rouge, Konatsu's stepfamily, Kima); he just doesn't fight girls he likes (Akane, Ukyo once her gender was revealed) or noncombatants (Nabiki).
+Ranma has fought plenty of girls (Shampoo, Cologne, Kodachi, Azusa, Mariko, Pink, Link, Rouge, Konatsu's stepfamily, Keema); he just doesn't fight girls he likes (Akane, Ukyo once her gender was revealed) or noncombatants (Nabiki).
 These are all proven facts.
 Do not write otherwise.

 10. Thou shalt not covet gratuitous Japanese.
 Most technique names are left untranslated even in the English dub (Hiryu Shoten Ha, Bakusai Tenketsu).
 Some words have no easy English translation (katana, dojo).
 Other words are often felt to lose some important context in translation (baka, hentai).
 Some terms specific to the series are often felt to be best left untranslated to better preserve the original flavor (Nekoken, Nekohanten).
 Many authors like to include the Japanese honorifics (-chan, -san, -kun, -sama, -sempai, -sensei) to better preserve the Japanese culture.
 Anything else should be translated into English.
-It would be different if these are translations of Japanese works like the actual manga and animé, but these stories are being originally written in English for an English reading audience.
-I don't want to read, "Hai, oneechan," when it can easily be translated to "Yes, big sister," or even "Yes, sis."
+It would possibly be different if these are translations of Japanese works like the actual manga and animé, but these stories are being originally written in English for an English reading audience.
+I don't want to read, "Hai, onee-chan," when it can easily be translated to "Yes, big sister," or even "Yes, sis."
 Also, Japanese honorifics are gender neutral (P-chan and Kuno-chan are both male, after all), so it makes no sense to refer to Ranma's female form as "Ranma-chan," especially when you have perfectly acceptable alternatives like "female Ranma," "girl Ranma," and "girl-type Ranma."

 Unsafe External Link